-Dean Edward E. Nicholson served as the Dean of Student Affairs from 1917-1941.
+Edward E. Nicholson (1873-1949) trained as a chemist, and left the Chemistry Department faculty to become the first Dean of Student Affairs from 1917–1941.
 Dean Nicholson spied on student and faculty for Republican operative Ray P. Chase.
-Both men wanted to end the influence of the Farmer Labor party on and off the campus of the University of Minnesota.
+Both men wanted to end the influence of the Farmer-Labor Party on and off the campus of the University of Minnesota.
 Chase’s papers at the Minnesota Historical Society contain dozens of letters and documents sent to him by Nicholson, which included the names of students and faculty whose political positions he did not accept.
 Nicholson provided the FBI with the names of student activists.

-Dean Nicholson controlled what information students could circulate about political activities, who could serve in student government, and influenced the leadership of the Minnesota Daily in order to keep off campus Left Wing ideas and activists.
+Dean Nicholson controlled what information students could circulate about political activities, who could serve in student government, and influenced the leadership of the Minnesota Daily in order to keep left-wing ideas and activists off campus.

 If you have information about the University of Minnesota in the 1930s that you would like to add, or reflections on other campus struggles, please contact us at firstname.lastname@example.org